 85kHz was chosen because SAE J2954 just ratified it as the standard operating frequency for this power class.
 DD coil geometry was chosen for its superior lateral tolerance — a ±30mm misalignment window means a driver doesn't need to park with centimeter precision.
 DAB DC/DC topology was chosen because it supports both 400V and 800V battery architectures in a single hardware design.

 These aren't arbitrary choices.
-Each one has a reason rooted in the operational reality of a working fleet depot.
+Each one has a reason rooted in the operational reality of the environments the pad serves.